deroverda/recommended-radio-streams/README.md

 ---

-A curated list of great online radio stations, featuring personal favorites and recommendations across genres like electronic, jazz, reggae, Lo-Fi, classical, rap, and classic rock.
-It also includes app suggestions to make tuning in simple.
-Contributions are encouraged - share your favorite stations, report broken links, or suggest improvements to help this list become a valuable resource for all music fans.
+A curated list of online radio stations across genres like electronic, jazz, reggae, Lo-Fi, classical, rap, and classic rock.
+Includes recommended apps for iOS, Android, and desktop to make tuning in simple.

+**Contributions welcome:** share your favorite stations, report broken links, or suggest improvements.

 ---